 This two day workshop will explore excellent photographic vistas outside of the main Jamison Valley and venture into the Capertee, Wolgan, hidden Grose, Gardens of Stone, Newnes Plateau, Ben Bullen State Forest and Wollemi regions and offer the keen photographer something a little different but still with that ‘wow’ factor.

 We will begin at Gary’s Training Gallery on the first morning and study and agree on the areas to visit and explore (this will depend on how fit the group is).
 Some post production techniques will be discussed and demonstrated so we are all capturing good raw material when out and about.
-A few midday locations will be visited along with a special sunset spot.
+A few late morning and midday locations will be visited along with a special sunset spot.
 Returning in early evening we will assess each others work and do some post processing.
 You will then be taken to your overnight accommodation.
-(Camping overnight will be in the months from Sep-April for good sunrise and sunset opportunities).
+(Camping overnight will be in the months from Sep-April for good sunrise, overnight astro and sunset opportunities).

 A very early start and walk in the morning for a stunning sunrise location followed by more unique spots around the areas mentioned above and a final post processing and printing session – before returning to cars/hotel.

-Note: potentially some river hiking, pagoda climbing, walks over 40 mins and some rocky steep walks will be required for this workshop depending on locations, also as we will be 4WD trailing and off normal track walking, weather may play a factor.
+Note: potentially some river hiking, pagoda climbing, walks around 20-30 mins and some rocky walks will be required for this workshop depending on locations, also as we will be 4WD trailing and off normal track walking, weather may play a factor.
 A pre-workshop series of emails and chats will cover all of the likely requirements.

 - Personal instruction from Gary in the field and in his Training Gallery.

-- First day group dinner and late evening snacks/drinks.
-Breakfast after dawn on 2nd day and lunch on all days
+- First day group lunch and dinner and all day snacks/drinks.
+Breakfast after dawn on 2nd day and lunch too

 - Transportation from your hotel/vehicle to location and Gary’s Mt Victoria, Pulpit Rock Gallery in single 4WD car